MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/10-vector-search-exercise.md

 1. Select the **Body** tab to see the response and view the results.

 You should see a status code of type **200** for a successful request.

+### Clean-up

+Now that you've completed the exercise, delete all the resources you no longer need.
+Start with the code cloned to your machine.
+Then delete the Azure resources.